-Hello and welcome to Kensworth Primary School.
+Hello and welcome to Kensworth CE Academy.
 We hope that this will be the beginning of a long, happy and fruitful relationship between yourselves, your child/ren and our school.
 Below please find information to help you become acquainted with the School Day.

 The school day begins promptly at 8.55 a.m.
 Prior to then all parents and carers are responsible for their children in the playground until they enter their classrooms at 8.55.
 Whilst we welcome children walking, riding or cycling to school we would encourage them not to cycle around the playground whilst other children and parents are there as this could cause accidents to happen and may concern some of our younger children.
 We would also like to recommend that if children are coming to school by bicycle or scooter, they should be encouraged to wear a cycle helmet for their own safety.
 Please also be aware that we cannot be held responsible for any bicycle or scooter that is left at school.

 If you have any day to day concerns or queries, teachers are available to speak to parents before school between 8.45 and 8.55 in the mornings.
 If there is something which is concerning you and you think may require a longer time or more serious discussion you are welcome to make an appointment at a mutually convenient time with your child's class teacher or the Head teacher.
 I would advise that most matters should go to the class teacher initially, but of course for anything more serious please do speak to Mrs Julie Fox (the Office Manager) to arrange an appointment with the Head teacher.
 If you need to come into the school office at any time please use the main door by the office as walking through the classrooms can be disruptive to the children.

 We encourage children to develop both responsibility and their independence by coming into school on their own; particularly Years 1 to 5.
 In general they are all able to take off their own coat and put things away in the correct places.
 Parents of our younger children in Holly Class may come into the classroom with them.